Notable Children's Books - 2025

 Communicating with sign language, Milo and his friend face his fear of the monster under his bed.

-Rabbit Mr. Lepron, soup maker extraordinaire, dreams of becoming a famous chef, even as he prepares his family's meal.
-But, as the demands of growth and success rise, so does his anxiety level, until he rediscovers the joy of doing what really matters.
+Rabbit Mr. Lepron, soup maker extraordinaire, dreams of becoming a famous chef.
+But, as the demands of growth and success rise, so does his anxiety—until he brings joy and creativity back to the kitchen.
 (Batchelder Honor Book)

-A father and child share a special early morning horseback ride through city streets, celebrating their bond with lyrical text and vivid illustrations.
+Lyrical text and vivid illustrations celebrate a father and child's bond as they share a special early morning horseback ride through city streets.
 (Caldecott Honor Book)

 A young Palestinian girl learns about the resilience of olive trees from her grandfather, and together with their community, they plant new trees symbolizing hope and peace.

-Children explore a forest and discover a vernal pool, observing how it sustains diverse life forms through changing seasons.
+Children exploring a forest discover a vernal pool and observe how it sustains diverse life forms through changing seasons.

 Noodles on a Bicycle.
 By Kyo Maclear.
 Illus. by Gracey Zhang.
 Random House Studio, $18.99 (9780593706084)

-With stunning collages, this picture book biography showcases the early life, career, and effects of the Iranian Revolution on legendary Iranian singer Googoosh.
+With stunning collages, this picture-book biography showcases the early life and career of legendary Iranian singer Googoosh, including how the Iranian Revolution impacted her.

-A tree’s life span is told from its inception as a seed through its decomposition, focusing on the impact it has on the ecosystem.
+A tree’s life span is detailed from its inception as a seed to its decomposition, focusing on the impact it has on the ecosystem.

 One Giant Leap.
 By Thao Lam.
 Illus. by the author.
 Owlkids, $18.95 (9781771475990)